-“My objective here is to champion a new monetization model to be adopted by all developers who wish to build a democratic VR/AR universe that will address global challenges,” Jacobs said in an email to VRScout.
+“My objective here is to champion a new monetization model to be adopted by all developers who wish to build a democratic VR/AR universe that will address global challenges,” Jacobs said.

 But to build the cyber infrastructure to create 300,000 VR jobs, Jacobs says he needs a sizeable investment.

 “Creating 300,000 jobs will cost me $200 million.
-I can do this and I will prove that this system really works,” Jacobs said, according to Sputnik.
+I can do this and I will prove that this system really works,” Jacobs said in an interview with Sputnik.

 Jacobs further claims the jobs he’d create would be permanent, unlike government programs that create temporary jobs in infrastructure for highway or bridge repairs.

-“The jobs are permanent because there will always be teleporter fees and a portion of that revenue will always go to gamified jobs,” Jacobs said in an email to VRScout.
+“The jobs are permanent because there will always be teleporter fees and a portion of that revenue will always go to gamified jobs,” Jacobs told VRScout.
 “As opposed to only back into the developer’s and investor’s pocket.”